mukta-strot/marathi-vachva/index.md

 **आज मी घरी उशिरा येईन.**

-Honestly this was a problem till about 7-8 years ago when we didn't have transliteration keyboards for Indian languages.
+Honestly this was a genuine problem due to technical limitations till about 7-8 years ago when we didn't have transliteration keyboards for Indian languages.
 But today we have those on all platforms be it mobile or computers.
-However it continues to exist, as people seem to be reluctant to let go of their habit of typing using Latin (English) alphabet.
+However it continues to exist as people seem to be reluctant to let go of their habit of typing using Latin (English) alphabet.

 ## Solution